Section 6 – Preservation of the Line of Sponsorship

 6.3.2 During the Inactivity period, the former IBO must not participate in any activity under another IB in the name of their parents, siblings, or others, or they shall be determined as “active” for the purposes of this Rule.

-6.3.3 When either a husband or wife is an IBO, both must fulfill the six-month Inactivity requirements before one can be sponsored again as an IBO.
+6.3.3 When either a husband or wife is an IBO, both must fulfil the six-month Inactivity requirements before one can be sponsored again as an IBO.

 6.3.4 If the IBO who is changing Sponsors under this Rule also has any internationally sponsored IBOs, the IBO’s internationally sponsored IBOs are forfeited once the six-month Inactivity period has begun.